 If you are still unhappy or feel your concerns have not been resolved there is a formal procedure which we will follow.
-You can find our Complaints, Comments and Compliments procedure on www.redcar-cleveland.gov.uk or use the contact details at the end of this guide.
+You can find our Complaints, Comments and Compliments procedure at www.redcarcleveland.gov.uk or you can contact using the details below.